bullgare/pow-ddos-protection/README.md

 Each of them has a separate `main` file, but they share the codebase.

-The project is using a sort of Clean Architecture pattern.
+The project is implementing a sort of Clean Architecture pattern.

 ### Server